Summer fun – 50 ideas your summer bucket list

 - Create a smoothie.

-- Buy corn from a road-side stand and share with a neighbour.
+- Buy corn from a road-side stand and share it with a neighbor.

 Discover local attractions

 - A highlight in our summer is attending an outdoor Shakespearean play.
 Macbeth and Taming of the Shrew are both playing in High Park (Toronto, Ontario) – an impressive stage that offers PWYC.
 Go to canadianstage.com and click on “Save Money”.